mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 Process

-- No agenda prior to meeting
-- Strategic discussions postponed to monthly strategic meeting
+- This meeting replaces Daily Read In meeting
 - Structure of meeting:
-  1. **Lightning Round** - top 3 weekly items per lead, 1 minute per lead.
-Questions or follow-ups requiring broader discussion queued for tactical agenda.
+  1. **Daily Read In** - Same process as Daily Read In
   2. **Scoreboard Review** - Review status of company initiatives.
 Queue yellow and red flags for tactical agenda.
-  3. **Tactical Agenda** - Issues arisen during Lightning Round or Scoreboard Review.
+  3. **Tactical Agenda** - Issues arisen during Read In or Scoreboard Review.
 Discussions lasting 5 minutes are paused with either a decision, offline conversation, or an item to monthly strategic call.
   4. **Decisions / Actions** - Summarize decisions and actions made during the meeting.
 Confirm everyone is on board.
   5. **Cascading Communication** - Agree what to communicate to direct reports, if any.
 Agree on timeframe for that communication to take place.